-MATER DEI CATHOLIC HIGH SCHOOL

-2022 - 2023 CURRICULUM GUIDE
+MATER DEI CATHOLIC HIGH SCHOOL 2023 - 2024 CURRICULUM GUIDE

-900 N. MATER DEI DR. BREESE, IL 62230 618-526-7216 www.materdeiknights.org
+900 North Mater Dei Drive Breese IL 62230 618-526-7216 www.materdeiknights.org

-CURRICULUM HANDBOOK

-CONTENTS
+CURRICULUM GUIDE CONTENTS

-Mission Statement
+Mission Statement 1

 Philosophy 2

 Objectives 3

 Guidance Services 4

-Academic Information 6
+Academic Information 5

-Dual Credit 10
+Kaskaskia College Dual Credit 8

-Testing Program 11
+Testing Program 9

-Course Summary 12
+Course Summary 10

-Course Descriptions:
+Course Descriptions

-Theology 13
+Theology 11

-Business Education 15
+Business Education includes Computer Science 13

-Driver Education 17
+Driver Education 15

-English 17
+English 16

-Fine Arts 21
+Fine Arts 19

-Foreign Languages 23
+Foreign Language 21

-Industrial Education 26
+Industrial Education 23

-Home Economics 27
+Home Economics 24

-Mathematics 28
+Mathematics 25

-Physical Education 33
+Physical Education includes Certified Nurse Assistant 30

-Released Time Program 35
+Released-Time Program 32

-Science 35
+Science 32

-Social Studies 38
+Social Studies 36

-Four-Year Program 42
+Four-Year Program 39

-MATER DEI HIGH SCHOOL
+MATER DEI CATHOLIC HIGH SCHOOL MISSION STATEMENT

-MISSION STATEMENT

-Mater Dei, a Catholic, diocesan regional high school, nurtures the spiritual, moral, intellectual, emotional, and social growth of young men and women.
-In a caring environment, respectful of individual differences, her comprehensive program educates, fosters faith, and develops gospel values.
+Mater Dei, a Catholic diocesan regional high school, nurtures the spiritual, moral, intellectual, emotional, and social growth of young men and women.

+In a caring environment,

+respectful of individual differences,

+her comprehensive program educates,

+fosters faith, and develops gospel values.

-PHILOSOPHY AND OBJECTIVES
+PHILOSOPHY

-Mater Dei High School is a regional Catholic school affiliated with the Roman Catholic Diocese of Belleville.
+Mater Dei Catholic High School is a regional Catholic school affiliated with the Roman Catholic Diocese of Belleville.
 Mater Dei is located in the midst of a cluster of small towns in an agriculturally-oriented part of southern Illinois on the outer edge of metro-St. Louis.
 The community is predominantly German Catholic and generally supportive of Mater Dei.

 Rooted in Catholic belief and tradition, Mater Dei believes that every person is a unique manifestation of God's creative love.
-Through Baptism we have a unique Christian identity, and through identification with Jesus, we can realize our potential.
-Mater Dei accepts the responsibility, complementing that of parents and parishes, to foster faith and develop values based on Gospel truths.
+Through Baptism, we have a unique Christian identity, and through identification with Jesus, we can realize our potential.
+Mater Dei accepts the responsibility, complementing that of parents and parishes, to foster faith and to develop values based on Gospel truths.

-Mater Dei recognizes the basic goodness and dignity of each person and respects the uniqueness, i.e., gifts and limitations, of each individual.
+Mater Dei recognizes the basic goodness and dignity of each person and respects the uniqueness, including gifts and limitations, of each individual.
 Since we believe in each person's potential and responsibility for growth, the school provides a variety of opportunities to integrate the spiritual, intellectual, social, aesthetic, and physical aspects of the student through curricular and extracurricular programs.